scala/docs.scala-lang/contribute/hacker-guide.md

 ### Interlude

-To fix [the bug we're interested in](https://issues.scala-lang.org/browse/SI-6725).
-Let's say we've tracked the `StringContext.f` interpolator down to a macro implemented in `MacroImplementations.scala`, and there we notice that the interpolator only processes conversions, but not tokens like `%n`.
+To fix [the bug we're interested in](https://issues.scala-lang.org/browse/SI-6725) we've tracked the `StringContext.f` interpolator down to a macro implemented in `MacroImplementations.scala` There we notice that the interpolator only processes conversions, but not tokens like `%n`.
 Looks like an easy fix.

     18:44 ~/Projects/scala/sandbox (ticket/6725)$ git diff